-Six-year-old Safari Rose is excited to be back at school.
-Her family had to flee when armed groups found their way to her neighbourhood in Juba, South Sudan.
+Safari Rose is excited to be back at school.
+Aged just six when we met her in 2018, she and her family had to flee when armed groups found their way to her neighbourhood in Juba, South Sudan.
 She’s one of the 3,500 children enrolled at Hope Primary School – built by the Norwegian Refugee Council (NRC) in 2014.

 Education is always a top priority for displaced people.
 For this reason, it’s a top priority for us here at NRC too.
 Education provides protection, a sense of normality, a way of healing trauma, and hope for the future.
 We believe it’s just as important as food or shelter.

 “We include school and education in our humanitarian work from day one,” explains Annelies Ollieuz, NRC’s global education manager.

 Safari lives in a camp on the outskirts of Juba with her mother and five brothers and sisters.
 She is one of many children who has witnessed the brutality of the conflict in South Sudan.
 Her father was killed by armed groups, and her brother died as they sought safety.
 She is tired of the fighting.

 “I miss my father and my brother.
 I really hope that peace will come to South Sudan,” she says.

 Life in the camp is tough.
 Safari’s mother is the only breadwinner, and struggles to get food, water and soap for her children.
 Sometimes she goes to the bushes nearby to collect firewood and sells it to buy food.
 Safari helps around the home, sweeping the compound and helping her mother to prepare meals.

 Now Safari goes to Hope Primary School from 07.00 to 12.00, Monday to Friday every week.
 Education is very important to her and she wants to study hard.

 “I will work hard at school.
 If I am able to finish, I want to help restore peace and build the country by building schools and hospitals,” she says.